MiguelHenri/Multi-Robot-Inspection/README.md

 ⚠️ Make sure:
 - The files, contract address, and private keys are named correctly;
 - The file paths are set correctly;
-- You have all python files installed;
+- You have all Python files installed;
-- Your blockchain network is running fine;
+- Your blockchain network is running fine.
-- Your data is not too big (will take a long time).

-For running in real-time, ensure your evaluation can read the data from a ROS-topic.
+To run in real-time, ensure your evaluation can read the data from a ROS topic.
 You can do this using [subprocess](https://docs.python.org/3/library/subprocess.html).

 ## Faulty Node Evaluation